 Climate change resilience

-We would like to keep these in our mind as we progress through the next two weeks, and follow up with six “Motivational Pieces” on the work that has already been done in the fields in order to maintain momentum until the Summit.
+We would like to keep these in our mind as we progress through the next two weeks in order to maintain momentum until the Summit.
 This will be achieved by closely following the “Climate Action Messenger Bot” on the UN Facebook page, and asking for contributions.

 We are ready to spread the word.
 We are ready to engage.
 If you are a forward thinker, #TakeYourSeat and help us on #ARaceWeCanWin together as a connected world.
 Let us know if you have a story to tell that fits these categories.
 Use these hashtags to make your voice heard.
 Keep yourself updated on the key COP24 points on our LinkedIn and Instagram accounts!

 From those of us at CommUnity by InnoEnergy, we say:

 By Anna Schaeffer